realworldocaml/book/en/variables-and-functions.md

 # Variables and Functions

 Variables and functions are fundamental ideas that show up in virtually all programming languages.
-But OCaml has a different take on these basic concepts, and so we'll spend some time digging into the details so you can see how OCaml's variables and functions differ from what you may have encountered in other languages.
+But OCaml has a different take on these basic concepts, so we'll spend some time digging into the details so you can understand OCaml's variables and functions and see how they differ from what you've encountered elsewhere.

 ## Variables